R. Mahadevan

 Early life and education

-Justice Mahadevan completed his legal studies from Madras Law College, Chennai and enrolled in the Bar Council of Tamil Nadu and Puducherry in 1989.
+Justice Mahadevan completed his legal studies at Madras Law College, Chennai, and enrolled with the Bar Council of Tamil Nadu and Puducherry in 1989.

 Career as a lawyer